Research interests:

-Spatial and temporal analysis of polar geospatial datasets, including: glacier changes over the past few decades and their oceanic/atmospheric drivers; changes in shipping in relation to distances travelled, ship characteristics and risk taking; sea-ice trends in relation to shipping
+I use a wide range of datasets for spatial and temporal analysis of changes in polar regions.
+My projects have included: glacier front changes over the past few decades and their oceanic/atmospheric drivers; glacier surface elevation change and calving frequency; changes in shipping in relation to distances travelled, ship characteristics and risk-taking in sea ice; and sea-ice spatial and temporal trends from historical ice charts.

-Arctic shipping research: trends associated with ship characteristics and tracks; the impacts of the increase in shipping in particular regions, such as risks to Inuit communities
+· Arctic shipping research: trends associated with ship characteristics and tracks; risk hotspot mapping based on shipping density categories alongside environmental vulnerability categories; impacts of shipping increases in particular regions, such as risks to Inuit communities

 Paper publication: writing-up research findings in peer-reviewed journals